SRGSSR/pillarbox-apple/docs/CONTINUOUS_INTEGRATION.md

 1. Create a TeamCity configuration called _Code Quality_.
 2. Add a VCS _Trigger_ on `+:pull/*`.
-3. Add a _Command Line_ build step which simply executes `make code-quality`.
+3. Add a _Command Line_ build step which simply executes `make check-quality`.
 4. Add a _Pull Requests_ build feature which monitors GitHub (requires a personal access token).
 5. Checks are performed by Danger, which requires a few [environment variables](https://danger.systems/guides/getting_started.html) to be properly set.
 Add the following three environment variable _Parameters_ to the configuration:
     1. `env.GITHUB_PULL_REQUEST_ID` with value `%teamcity.pullRequest.number%`.